Forge & Fire

 What fuels are used for the fire?

 Charcoal was the original forge fuel.
-A beginner will immediately ask the question here "can I use bar-b-que charcoal?"
-The answer is no, not bar-b-que charcoal.
-Charcoal is made from plant material (usually wood and/or straw and clay or some other filler material) that has been heated to drive off volatile matter with almost pure carbon left behind.
-By a process of distillation in which wood is heated hot enough to burn, but starved of oxygen, most of the compounds in the wood are driven off in the form of vapors or smoke leaving carbon behind.
-Before the industrial era this was accomplished by stacking logs in a pile and burying with dirt.
+Blacksmith's charcoal is made by a process of distillation in which wood is heated hot enough to burn, but starved of oxygen - causing most of the compounds in the wood to be driven off in the form of vapors or smoke - leaving carbon behind.
+Before the industrial era this was accomplished by stacking logs in a pile and burying under a mound of dirt.
 A small fire was built at the bottom of one end and a hole opened in the top of the mound to vent the vapors or smoke.
 The air supply was restricted to allow the fire to burn hot enough to literally char the wood into 'coal', but at the same time starving the wood pile inside the mound from getting enough oxygen to burn completely.
 The idea was to put out the fire after the wood was converted to charcoal.
-After the burn most of the wood was recovered in the form of charcoal with only minor losses due to some wood being closest to the fire.
+After the burn most of the wood was recovered in the form of charcoal with only minor losses due to burning wood that was closest to the fire.
 Visitors to this website will need to search elsewhere for instructions on making charcoal.

-Between approximately the 15th and 18th centuries, blacksmiths gradually began the change to coal as their primary source of forge fuel.
+Coal.
+Between approximately the 15th and 19th centuries, blacksmiths gradually began the change to coal as their primary source of forge fuel.
 Not all coals are suitable for forge fuels, and the lack of access to a source of good coal and the lack of success with coal slowed its adoption as the primary fuel for blacksmiths.
 Even today blacksmiths must be very picky about how and where they obtain their coal, and most smiths locate good sources by word of mouth.
 In some regions of the world, coke is easier to obtain.
-The blacksmith should not pay more for coke than coal because he can make coke himself as a natural progression in using the fire throughout the day.
+Under construction.

 Forge Design.

-The Forge Design pages (now numbering 15 separate pages and more material is being added) offer lots of ideas to help in the design and construction of good custom built forges.
-Lots of pictures of real-life pictures of the forges built by professional and historical blacksmiths from around the world.
-The style and method of constructing the shop forge is a matter great consideration and individual preference to the blacksmith who will be using it everyday.
-A blacksmith cannot use 'just any ol forge'.
+The Forge Design pages (now numbering 9 separate pages and more material will be added soon) offer lots of ideas to help in the design and construction of good custom built forges.
+Note that when this page was originally written, I was counting the Forge Design pages together with the Coal Forge pages.
+This has changed and I know count the Forge Design pages as a separate source.
+What the reader will find here is lots of pictures of real blacksmith's forges - built by professional and historical blacksmiths from around the world.
+The style and method of constructing the shop forge is a matter great consideration and individual preference of the blacksmith who will be using it everyday.
+A blacksmith cannot use 'just any forge'.
 Placement of the fire, chimney, size of hearth, height, and materials and construction considerations are discussed.
 This series has become a great companion resource to The Coal Forge pages.

 Gas Forges.